 About Me

 Before tech, I worked in professional kitchens.
-That service mindset stuck with me: stay calm, communicate clearly, move with purpose, and leave the station better than you found it.
-In IT terms—own the issue, fix it safely, and write the runbook so the next person wins faster.
+That mindset stuck: own the issue, stay calm under pressure, communicate clearly, and leave things better than you found them.
+In IT terms — fix it safely, then write the runbook so the next person wins faster.

 B.S. in Computer Information Systems (Cybersecurity), Appalachian State University — Aug 2025